-Reality Check: Who rescues migrants in the Channel?
+Who rescues migrants in the Channel?

 In international waters, it's slightly less clear and may vary on a case by case basis.
 But there is still a legal obligation to rescue those in distress and take them to a place of safety.

-The stretch between Dover and Calais (the narrowest point) is entirely covered by territorial waters on either side but further down the Channel where it widens out, the waters outside of the two countries' territories are divided up into French and English search-and-rescue zones.
+Further down the Channel, where it widens out, the waters outside of the two countries' territories are divided up into French and English search-and-rescue zones.

-These rescue zones - which roughly divide the area of the Channel in half between the two countries - are coordinated by operations centres in Dover in the UK and Gris Nez (between Calais and Boulogne) in northern France.
+These rescue zones - which roughly divide the area of the Channel in half between the two countries - are co-ordinated by operations centres in Dover in the UK and Gris Nez (between Calais and Boulogne) in northern France.

 It's the responsibility of the authorities there to ensure that anyone in distress in these zones receives assistance.
 In reality, if people are in danger, any boat nearby will have a duty to rescue them.

-Note: UPDATE - This article was first was published on 4 January 2019.